Localization

 This limitation exists because there's no efficient way to determine the current locale of a given element in a DOM tree.
 I consider this a gap in the platform and I've proposed a couple properties to make this possible.

-You can provide your own translations if you have specific needs or if you don't want to wait for a
+You can provide your own translations if you have specific needs or if you don't want to wait for a translation to land upstream.
+The easiest way to do this is to copy src/translations/en.ts

-your own project and translate the terms inside.
-When your translation is done, you can import it and use it
+into your own project and translate the terms inside.
+When your translation is done, you can import it and use it just like a built-in translation.

 Let's create a Spanish translation as an example.
 The following assumes you're using TypeScript, but you can also create translations with regular JavaScript.

-import { registerTranslation } from 'path/to/webawesome.js'; import type { Translation } from 'path/to/webawesome.js'; const translation: Translation = { $code: 'es', $name: 'Español', $dir: 'ltr', term1: '...', term2: '...', ... }; registerTranslation(translation); export default translation;
+import { registerTranslation } from 'path/to/webawesome.js'; import type { Translation } from 'path/to/webawesome.js'; const translation: Translation = { $code: 'es', $name: 'EspaƱol', $dir: 'ltr', term1: '...', term2: '...', ... }; registerTranslation(translation); export default translation;

 Once your translation has been compiled to JavaScript, import it and activate it like this.